danielfoehrKn/kubeswitch/README.md

 # switch
 ```

-If you think that could be helpful in managing you `kubeconfig` files, try it out and let me know what you think of it.
+If you think that could be helpful in managing you `kubeconfig` files, try it out and let me know what you think.

 ### How it works

-The tool sets the `KUBECONFIG` environment variable in your current shell session to the selected `kubeconfig`.
+The tool sets the `KUBECONFIG` environment variable in the current shell session to the selected `kubeconfig`.
-This way you can target different Kubernetes clusters in each terminal window.
+This way different Kubernetes clusters can be targeted in each terminal window.

-First, the `switch` script calls the `switcher` binary with the user provided flags.
+There are two separate tools involved.
+THe first one is `switch.sh`, a tiny bash script, and then there is the `switcher` binary.
-The `switcher` then recursively searches for `kubeconfig` files in the configured directory and displays a fuzzy search.
+The only thing the `switch` script does, is calling the `switcher` binary, capturing the path to the user selected `kubeconfig` and then setting
-The selected `kubeconfig` filepath is captured ny the `switch` script as the output of the `switcher` binary.
+the `KUBECONFIG` environment variable.

-In turn the `switch` script finally sets the KUBECONFIG` environment variable`in the current shell session.
+In order for the script to set the environment variable in the current shell session, it has to be sourced.

-To be able to do that, the `switch` script has to be sourced.
+The `switcher`'s job is to displays a fuzzy search based on a recursive directory search for `kubeconfig` files in the configured directory.

 ### Difference to [kubectx.](https://github.com/ahmetb/kubectx)